settylab/2for1separator/Readme.md

 The ouptut of the function reports the number of seperate work chunks and suggests susequent calls for the deconvolution.
+Note that if memory resources are exhausted, deconvolution jobs may be cancled by slurm or the operating system and subsequent results missing.
+The downstream scripts will test for missing results and report a comma sperated list of respective work chunk numbers.
+If you are using slurm you can rerun the slurm jobs of only the specified jobs by passing the list with the `--array=` parameter of the `sbatch` command.

 To produce bigwig files from the deconvolution results run
 ```